aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/managing-textbox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 ## Add Text Box to Worksheet in Excel

-In the Excel program (version 07 and above), there are two places where you can insert text boxes.
-One in "insert-shapes", the other is on the right side of the top menu of the "Insert" option.
+In Excel (version 2007 and above), there are two places where you can insert text boxes: one in **Insert Shapes**, and the other on the right side of the top menu of the **Insert** option.

 ### Method One: